posva/unplugin-vue-router/README.md

 - [StackBlitz Demo](https://stackblitz.com/github/posva/uvr-demo)

 This build-time plugin simplifies your routing setup **and** makes it safer and easier to use thanks to TypeScript.
-Requires Vue Router at least 4.1.0.
+Requires Vue Router >=4.4.0.

 ⚠️ This package is still experimental.
 If you found any issue, design flaw, or have ideas to improve it, please, open an [issue](https://github.com/posva/unplugin-vue-router/issues/new/choose) or a [Discussion](https://github.com/posva/unplugin-vue-router/discussions).